 All applications for DLT must be made in advance by the award-holder using the WRDTP Application for Difficult Language Training Form.
 Within this form award-holders are required to detail the DLT and extension required.
 Award-holders must secure the support and authorisation of their main supervisor for their application, confirming their need for the DLT and that the student is making good progress.

-The Form requires the following File Upload.
+The Form requires the following file uploads.
 Please use the following nomenclature when uploading to the Google Form.

 - WRDTP DLT Supervisor Upload template – (STUDENT SURNAME_STUDENT FIRST NAME_HEI_DLT_SUPPORTING CASE)